albertchriss/Tubes2_BE_stami/README.md

     ```bash
     cd Tubes2_BE_stami
     ```
-3. Create a `.env.dev` file in the root directory and set the environment variables.
+3. Create a `.env.dev` file in the `deployments/docker` directory and set the environment variables.
 You can use the `.env.example` file as a reference.

 4. Install the required Go modules